caltechlibrary/newt/multipass-basics.md

 # Multipass basics

-Multipass is a Ubuntu specific VM manager making it easy to develop applications targetting Ubuntu Server and Desktop environments.
-It is available on Linux, MacOS and Windows.
+Multipass is a Ubuntu specific VM manager making it easy to develop applications targeting Ubuntu Server and Desktop environments.
+It is available on Linux, macOS and Windows.
 See [multipass.run](https://multipass.run) for installation instructions.

 ## Basic commands

-The [newstack-demo](https://github.com/caltechlibrary/newstack-demo) provides a [newstack-init.yaml]() to setup a Multipass environment for exploring a web appllication approach focusing on SQL, HTML, JavaScript using PostgreSQL 15, PostgREST 11 and a front end web server.
+The [newt-demo](https://github.com/caltechlibrary/newt) provides a [newt-init.yaml]() to setup a Multipass environment for exploring a web application approach focusing on SQL, HTML, JavaScript using PostgreSQL 15, PostgREST 11 and a front end web server.

-Creating our developmenet VM.
+Creating our development VM.

 ~~~
 multipass launch --name newstack --cloud-init newstack-init.yaml